Havasupai Falls is arguably the nicest place on earth. Rome, Rio De Janeiro, Siem Reap are in my top 4 places and Havasupai is probably my #1.

 I will give you some tips here and there though to make sure you are on the right track though.
 Reminder… seriously download Google offline maps just in case you lose service… and check out my other amazing travel tips & hacks already ;).

-Travel From Las Vegas – Directions & Tips
+Directions To Havasupai Falls From Las Vegas – With Tips

 Tips: Hualapai Lodge is also the closest to the trailhead if you wanted to sleep in a hotel before heading down, which isn’t a bad idea if you aren’t outdoorsy.
 Stop in Kingman as it is the heart of Route 66!
 They also have Airbnbs as lows as $22, what could go wrong!

 Drive Slow On Indian Road 18… seriously.

 If you haven’t seen a bull elk… it’s basically like a brontosaurus but with fur.
 Every single time I have gone I have seen one vehicle crushed by an elk.
 I will say this again, EVERY single time.